small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 ```shell
 python main.py
 ```
 If any installations fail during the `install.bat` execution, use the same terminal method mentioned above and run this command:
 ```shell
 pip install openai SpeechRecognition pyttsx3 pyaudio
 ```

+1. If you get **errors trying to play music**, either credientials are wrong, or you do not have an **Active spotify session**, to overcome this issue simply play a song on spotify and pause it.

+2. If music **playback still does not work**, you either don't have **spotify premium**, or you didn't put the client id and secret in right.
+Refer to spotify setup for insructions there

 ## General Information
 - JarvisChatGPT does not have a token limit.
 If you ask it to generate a feature film-length script, be prepared to wait for its response.
 Alternatively, you can close and reopen Jarvis to skip its response.